arackcheev/master/servicenodeSETUP.md

    rpcallowip=127.0.0.1
    ```

    * Ensure the configuration is correct.
-Do not assume the configurations are all the same.
+Do not assume the configurations are the same for each wallet.

  * Change `rpcuser` and `rpcpassword` to something unique to you.
 For security reasons you should have a different RPC username and password for each wallet